Analysis: Violence upends Biden's Israel-Palestinian outlook - WTMJ

 The administration, unsurprisingly, has rejected that criticism.

-“It is not that we failed to prioritize this,” State Department spokesman Ned Price said Tuesday, after giving a brief description of a call between Secretary of State Antony Blinken and his Israeli counterpart.
-“The United States is doing what we can knowing that our ability in certain situations is going to be in some cases limited.”
+“It is not that we failed to prioritize this,” State Department spokesman Ned Price said Tuesday, allowing, though, that “the United States is doing what we can knowing that our ability in certain situations is going to be in some cases limited.”

 President Joe Biden won initial but cautious plaudits from Mideast analysts when he rejected the Trump administration’s unabashedly pro-Israel stance and tentatively embraced the Palestinians by restoring aid and diplomatic contacts.